Eastern Europe pilgrimage tour from Budpest to Krakow

 morning: Arrival in Budapest and check-in at the hotel.

-afternoon: Sightseeing in Budapest: The Heroes’ Square, the Vajdahunyad castle, the Pescadores tower, St. Matthew’s Church, The City Opera with the panorama view of the city.
+afternoon: Sightseeing in Budapest: The Heroes’ Square, the Vajdahunyad castle, the Pescadores tower, St. Matthew’s Church, and the City Opera with the panorama view of the city.

 evening: Dinner at a restaurant in the old part of the city.